lasellers/eve-materials-lookup/README.md

      are taking place.
     * Will do a code cleanup for next version if all seems stable.
     * Todo Replace all magic numbers from CSVs
+* v1.4 Add routing for "Resources", "Yields" and "Suggestions".
+Optimize more.

 ## Project setup
 ```